 The Form 1098-T is an information form that colleges and universities are required to issue to certain students.
 It provides the total dollar amount paid by the student for what is referred to as Qualified Tuition and Related Expenses (QTRE) in a single tax year.
 The primary purpose of the IRS Form 1098-T is to let you know that Georgian Court University has provided required information to the IRS to assist them in determining who may be eligible to claim the tuition and fee deduction or an education credit.

 Share a copy with your tax preparer and keep a copy for your records.
 Since the University sends your 1098-T information to the IRS, there is no need to attach a copy of the form to your tax return.
 The information contained in the 1098-T will help you determine if you may claim the American Opportunity or the Lifetime Learning education tax credits.
 The IRS is using Form 1098-T as starting point for the IRS to review your tax information.
 That does not mean you should only use Form 1098T.
 Ultimately, you are responsible for what is in your tax return and you have the support (checks and account statements/calendar-year statement) to support what you reported.
 Therefore, your calendar-year statement will be the best and most accurate source of information.
 This is true regardless of whether you receive a 1098-T or not.
 The calendar-year statement is available on Self-Service.
-Click on Finances – Statement – choose statement dated 1/1/2021.
+Click on Finances – Statement – choose statement dated 1/1/ of the current year.

 All 1098-T forms are postmarked on or before January 31 and mailed to your address on file.

 The amount in Box 1 represents only the amounts paid for Qualified Tuition and Related Expenses (QTRE) less any refunds issued due to over-payments on the account.
 Total payments reported in Box 1 cannot exceed the amount of applicable QTRE.
 These payments do not include room and board, insurance, books/supplies, parking permit/fines, orientation/graduation/late fees.
 When claiming educational credits and deductions on your income tax return, you will need to report amounts paid and your calendar-year statement will be the best and most helpful resource.
 The calendar-year statement is available on Self-Service.
-Click on Finances – Statement – choose statement dated 1/1/2021.
+Click on Finances – Statement – choose statement dated 1/1/ of the current year.

 The 1098-T form is not meant to be an indicator of income.
 The form is an informational return for your personal records, and is not required to be submitted with your tax return.
 The 1098-T contains information to assist the IRS and you in determining if you are eligible to claim educational related tax credits such as the American Opportunity Credit and Lifetime Learning Tax Credit.
 The 1098-T does not indicate whether you received a taxable scholarship or fellowship.
 It is the sole responsibility of the student to report and pay taxes on the taxable portion of any scholarship, fellowship, or grant received.
 The difference may or may not be taxed depending on the source of funds.
 Please refer to IRS Publication 970 and consult with your tax preparer if you have additional questions regarding how the 1098-T relates to your specific tax preparation.